.

 --------------------------------------------------------------------------------

 My name is Adithya V. Sastry.
-I am a high school student in the Knoxville area
+I am a high school student pursuing research in

-pursuing research in the fields of robotics and computer science.
-I am most
+the fields of robotics and computer science.
+I am most interested in designing

-inspiration from the morphology of insects.
-I am also intrigued by robotic
+morphology of insects.
+I am also intrigued by robotic exploration algorithms,

 My current research involves the use of reinforcement learning to prune dynamic